4 Tips to help you prepare for your English test

 Did you know it’s possible to work to residence in New Zealand?
 This means it’s not necessarily the end of the road if you didn’t qualify for permanent residence straight away!

 Today we’ll introduce you to all the visa options for work to residence.
-If you want to find out if you’re eligible for any, we suggest booking your free initial assessment immediately.
+If you want to find out if you’re eligible for any, we suggest booking a consultation call with our licensed advisor immediately.

 How does ‘work to residence’ work?

-Four work to residence visas for New Zealand
+Four Work to Residence visa options for New Zealand

 You have four work to residence visas to explore.
 This is provided you meet the basic qualifying criteria which is that you must: